5 Simple Steps to the Human Flag

 Can You Single Arm Hang and More…?

 If you liked this content and it helps you redefine your impossible of the Human Flag we’d love to hear from you.
-We have a graduates page on our website where we love to celebrate our ‘students’ success!
+The School of Calisthenics has a graduates page on their website.

 Thanks for reading.
 Class dismissed!

-*This article was written by one of our partners: David Jackson of the School of Calistheinics in Nottingham UK.
+*This article was written in conjunction with one of our partners: David Jackson of the School of Calistheinics in Nottingham UK.